If you'd like to support our preservation efforts (and this wasn't cheap), please consider donating or supporting us on Patreon. Thank you!

 Unused Mailbox Animation

 An unused animation of the decorative mailbox above the post office in Hyrule Castle Town.
-The level of animation suggests that there were to be fully functional mailboxes in the game, much like with The Wind Waker.
+The level of animation suggests that there were going to be fully functional mailboxes in the game, much like with The Wind Waker.

 The wiggle animation is actually used in the online Flash demo of the game (archived here).